On the soapbox

 Thighs, damned thighs and statistics

-I describe myself as a writer, runner and aniseed ball fan.
-If I had to choose one of those three things to jettison, it would be curtains for the confectionary.
-Ask me to lob out something else to save a sinking ship and I would be stuck.
+I love writing, running and aniseed balls.
+If I had to choose one of those three things to jettison, it would be curtains for the confectionery.
+Ask me to lob out something else to save a sinking ship, and I would be stuck.

 You may have seen the ‘This Girl Can’ advertisements.
 Women are part of the human race.
 We wobble, we sweat, we achieve, we grow, and we develop, just like the male of the species.
 The Sport England campaign encourages women to be more active and to put up two proverbial fingers to the perceived notions of femininity.
 It’s a joy to watch.
 But when those same women go into a changing room, the message that the cut of the trousers sends isn’t one of health and strength.
 The message says: you are too fat to fit into our clothes.
 What is wrong with you?